-The engine shock absorber is a spring device for smoothing out the engine impulses.
+The engine shock absorber Is a spring device for smoothing out the impulses transmitted by the engine.

-The engine sprocket is a free fit on the driving side flywheel axle, it has, integral with it, a face cam that engages with a similar face cam ("shock absorber cam") which is keyed to the driving side flywheel axle by splines.
-A spring keeps the shock absorber cam in close engagement with the cam on the sprocket, and, the shock absorber cam being driven by the engine, over-rides the sprocket cam under the influence of the engine impulses.
+The engine sprocket is a free fit on the driving side flywheel axle.
+It has, integral with it, a face cam that engages with a similar face cam ("shock absorber cam ") which Is keyed to the driving side flywheel axle by splines.
+A spring keeps the shock absorber cam In close engagement with the cam on the sprocket, and, the shock absorber cam being driven by the engine, over-rides the sprocket cam under the influence of the engine impulses.
 The shock absorber spring is compressed by the over-riding of the cams, thereby absorbing the shocks.

-It is essential the faces of the cams are adequately lubricated otherwise the shock absorbing action will be nullified and this is automatically taken care of, providing the level of the oil in the front chaincase is maintained according to the instructions given in the "Lubrication Section."
+It is essential the faces of the cams are adequately lubricated otherwise the shock absorbing action will be nullified and this is automatically taken care of, providing the level of the oil in the front chaincase is maintained according to the instructions given In the "Lubrication Section."

-The shock absorber spring Is retained by a cap washer and a retaining bolt which must be fully tightened.
+The shock absorber spring is retained by a cap washer and a retaining bolt which must be fully tightened.